eclipse-cyclonedds/cyclonedds-cxx/docs/manual/howtos/waitset.rst

 Waitsets
 ========

-Waitsets are a tool in CycloneDDS to hold execution of the program until a specific condition is reached, or an amount of time has expired.
+The Waitsets tool in CycloneDDS holds execution of the program until a specific condition is reached, or an amount of time has expired.
-Waitsets and listeners cover two different requirement sets.
+Waitsets and listeners have two different requirement sets:

-Whereas Listeners can only react to changes in state, a Waitset also allows the code to react when nothing changes.
+- A Waitset  allows the code to react when nothing changes.
-On the other hand, Listeners allow instant callbacks to specific changes.
+- Listeners can only react to changes in state.
+Listeners allow instant callbacks to specific changes.

 A waitset uses a StatusCondition linked to an Entity to signal to the waitset that its wait is finished.
 The StatusCondition has a list of enabled statuses, which describe the changes in status which should trigger the waitset to finish its wait.
 When creating a StatusCondition, the enabled statuses should match the type of entity it is attached to.
 Different StatusConditions linked to different Entities can be attached to a Waitset through the `attach_condition` function, and detached through the `detach_condition` function.
-After having created a Waitset with StatusConditions attached, a wait can be triggered for the Duration specified, and triggering the wait will cause one of two things to happen:
+After creating a Waitset with StatusConditions attached, a wait can be triggered for the Duration specified.
+Triggering the wait causes one of two things to happen:

-- the wait will time out, causing an exception of the type dds::core::TimeoutError to be thrown
+- The wait will time out, causing an exception of the type dds::core::TimeoutError to be thrown.
-- a status change of one of the attached conditions will occur, and the returned container will contain the conditions that have triggered the end of the wait
+- A status change of one of the attached conditions occurs, and the returned container contains the conditions that have triggered the end of the wait.

-So the following code will work, since subscription_matched is a status associated with a DataReader:
+The following code does not work because the subscription_matched is a status associated with a DataReader:

 .. code:: C++